luiarhs/clipa/README.md

 ## Introduccion

-`This is not for production ready`
+This is not for production ready

-This is a unfinished API yet, please give me one more night to do it...
+`This is a unfinished API yet, please give me one more weekend to do it...`

 ### Prerequisites